Orlando Ramírez

-Orlando Ramírez Leal (born December 18, 1951 in Cartagena, Colombia), also known as El Ñato (Snub Nose), is a former Major League Baseball shortstop and right-handed batter who played for the California Angels between 1974 and 1979.
+Orlando Ramírez Leal (born December 18, 1951), nicknamed as "El Ñato" (Snub Nose), is a Colombian former Major League Baseball shortstop who played for the California Angels between 1974 and 1979.
 He was the first recognized Colombian-born player in major league history, following Luis Castro, who played 42 games for the Philadelphia Athletics in the 1902 season.

 In his 143-game major league career, Ramírez batted .189 with 16 RBI, 24 runs, five doubles, one triple and 16 stolen bases.
+On the international stage, he led the Colombian national team at the Baseball World Cup and Pan American Games.

-Early Colombian career
+Professional career

 Ramírez began his career with the Willard club from Barranquilla, Colombia in 1966 which was recognized as the top level of Colombian baseball.

+Ramírez first played for the Shreveport Captains in the Texas League, the Double-A affiliate of the California Angels.
+He excelled and was transferred to the Idaho Falls Angels in the Pioneer Rookie League.
+From Idaho Falls, he was sent to the minors in 1973, playing for the Quad Cities Angels where he soon played Double-A again in 1974.
+A short time after playing Double-A, Ramírez was promoted to the majors.

+International career

-At the age of 17, Ramírez made the Colombian national team and debuted in his first game in the Amateur World Series held in Santo Domingo.
+At the age of 17, Ramírez made the Colombian national team and debuted in his first game in the 1969 Amateur World Series held in Santo Domingo.
 He batted third and played third base on the Colombian national team.
 In the 1970 and 1971 Amateur World Series, Ramírez played shortstop and led all players in stolen bases.
-He led the Colombian national team to a silver medal in the 1971 Amateur World Series.
+He led the Colombian national team to a silver medal in the 1971 tournament, held in Havana.
 He also won a bronze medal at the 1971 Pan American Games.

-Career in the United States

-Ramírez first played Double-A baseball for Shreveport in the Texas League.
-He excelled and was transferred to Idaho Falls in the Pioneer Rookie League.
-From Idaho Falls, he was sent to the minors in 1973, playing for the Quad Cities where he soon played Double-A again in 1974.
-A short time after playing Double-A, Ramírez was sent to the majors to play for the California Angels.